 A forceful trauma to the teeth may result in the following: 1.
-Chipped/Fracture crown 2.
-Luxation (tooth is partially displace) 3.
-Avulsion (tooth is completely displace) 4.
+Chipped/Fractured crown 2.
+Luxation (tooth is partially displaced ) 3.
+Avulsion (tooth is completely displaced) 4.
 Root Fracture

 After a trauma, the tooth may be chipped.
-This chipped may be confined to the enamel (outer layer of tooth), enamel-dentine (involving the second layer of tooth) or extend to the pulp (Fig. 01).
-When the chipped is confine to the enamel/enamel dentine (Fig. 02), the treatment may range from smoothening up the chipped surface to doing a filling or putting a crown on the tooth.
+This chip may be confined to the enamel (outer layer of tooth), enamel-dentine (involving the second layer of tooth) or extend to the pulp (Fig. 01).
+When the chip is confined to the enamel/enamel dentine (Fig. 02), the treatment may range from smoothening up the chipped surface to doing a filling or putting a crown on the tooth.
 However, when the fracture has extended to the pulp of the tooth, root canal treatment is indicated.

 Trauma may result in root fracture.
-The tooth usually will be presented with a slight mobility.
-It will be tender to biting.
+This is usually indicated through slight mobility of the tooth.
+It will be tender when biting.
 Radiographs will be needed to identify the root fracture.
-The tooth with a root fracture needs to be stabilized with a splint.
-Root canal treatment may be required if the tooth becomes non vital.
+The tooth with a root fracture needs to be stabilised with a splint.
+Root canal treatment may be required if the tooth becomes non-vital.